How Much Do You Have to Make to File Taxes?

 What are the minimum requirements to file taxes?

-Below are the minimum gross income requirements by filing status to file taxes in 2024.
+Below are the minimum gross income requirements by filing status to file taxes for tax year 2025.

 Single